Advertisements

 nanda

-She also acted with then superstar Rajesh Khanna in “The Train” and “Joru Ka Ghulam“.
+She also worked with superstar Rajesh Khanna in films such as The Train and Joru Ka Ghulam.

 Also Read-

-Actress Nanda Personal Life, Marriage and Death
+Actress Nanda’s Personal Life, Marriage and Death

 nanda